toolsallegory/allegory-public/README.md

 Allegory is an AI-native insurance distribution platform that automates the entire insurance lifecycle from customer acquisition to policy binding to claims processing at a fraction of traditional costs.

 **The Problem:**
-Selling $100M in insurance costs carriers $12-15M in operational expenses.
+Selling $100M in insurance costs $12-15M in operational expenses.
 That's 12-15¢ of every premium dollar spent on overhead, requiring 100-200 staff per $100M in sales.

 **Our Solution:**
 Same $100M in sales costs $4-5M with Allegory.
-Zero labour per transaction.
 Instant quotes.
 Immediate binding.
 Preventing accidents.
 Protecting customers.
+Zero labour per transaction.

 ---

 ## Technology Stack

-### AllegoryOS: Hybrid AI-Native Architecture
+### *AllegoryOS*: Hybrid AI-Native Architecture

-AllegoryOS combines Large Language Models (Claude 3.5/3.7/4) for sophisticated reasoning with Specialized Language Models (AI-1 & AI-2) for domain-specific execution.
+AllegoryOS combines Large Language Models such as Claude and ChatGPT, for sophisticated reasoning with Specialized Language Models (AI-1 & AI-2) for domain-specific execution.

 Our AI-2 model executes 1,000+ enterprise operations including billing, underwriting, claims processing, regulatory filings, and reinsurance across 13 languages.